-2020 VOLUNTARY MONITORING
+2021 VOLUNTARY MONITORING

-The City of Chicago monitors for Cryptosporidium, Giardia and E. coli in its source water as part of its water quality program.
-Cryptosporidium has not been detected in these samples, but Giardia and was detected in September 2010 in one raw lake water sample collected.
-Treatment processes have been optimized to provide effective removal of Cryptosporidium and Giardia from the source water.
-By maintaining low turbidity through the removal of particles from the water, the possibility of such organisms getting into the drinking water system is greatly reduced.
-In 2020, the City of Chicago has also continued monitoring for hexavalent chromium, also known as chromium-6.
+The City of Chicago has continued monitoring for Cryptosporidium, Giardia and E. coli in its source water as part of its water quality program.
+No Cryptosporidium or Giardia was detected in source water samples collected in 2021.
+Treatment processes have been optimized to provide effective barriers for removal of Cryptosporidium oocysts and Giardia cysts in the source water, effectively removing these organisms in the treatment process.
+By maintaining low turbidity through the removal of particles from the water, the possibility of Cryptosporidium and Giardia organisms getting into the drinking water system is greatly reduced.

+In 2021, CDWM has also continued monitoring for hexavalent chromium, also known as chromium-6.
 USEPA has not yet established a standard for chromium-6, a contaminant of concern which has both natural and industrial sources.
-Chromium-6 sampling data are posted at http://www,Chicago.gov/city/en/depts./water/supp_info/water_quality_resultsandreports.html
+Please address any questions or concerns to DWM's Water Quality Division at 312-744-8190.
+Data reports on the monitoring program for chromium-6 are posted on the City's website which can be accessed at the following address below http://www,cityofchicago.org/city/en/depts/water/supp_info/water_quality_resultsandreports/city_of_chicago_em ergincontaminantstudy.html